MALIGNANT MELANOMA & SSD

 DOES SSA CONSIDER THE EFFECTS OF THERAPY FOR MALIGNANT MELANOMA?

 The SSA does consider the effects of your treatment and therapy for malignant melanoma.
 Obviously, they consider it because the treatment for melanoma may result in severe symptoms that prevent you from working.
 The SSA will look at the drugs you are taking, the dosage, and the frequency of drug administration.
-They will also consider the impact of surgery for removal of the tumor and whether or not you need multiple skin grafts.
-Likewise, they will look at whether or not radiation therapy and chemotherapy give you severe symptoms which keep you from working.
+They will also consider the impact of surgery for removal of the tumor.
+Additionally, they will see if you need multiple skin grafts.
+Likewise, they will look at whether therapy gives you severe symptoms which keep you from working.

 The SSA will request a description of the problems or adverse effects of your treatment and therapy from your doctor.
-Or, they will review your medical records to find out whether you are having ongoing gastrointestinal symptoms, and nerve or heart problems.
-They will also look at whether or not you are experiencing mental disorders due to your cancer.
-Many people, after treatment for skin cancer, suffer from memory loss, depression, and concentration issues.
+Or, they will review your medical records to find out whether you are having ongoing symptoms and nerve or heart problems.
+They will also look at whether you have mental disorders due to your cancer.
+Many people, after treatment for skin cancer, suffer from memory loss and concentration issues.

 The SSA states that in order to see the adverse effects of therapy, enough time must pass to allow them to evaluate the effect of the therapy.
 The SSA believes the effects of treatment are temporary in most instances.
 However, the effects must be severe for a consecutive period of at least 12 months.
 In those situations, the SSA may find that your medical condition prevents you from working for over one year.
 Therefore, they would pay you SSDI benefits.